marshallmassengill/opennms-oauth2-k8s/README.md

  1. Create a new realm (or use an existing realm but the realm must be defined within Oauth2-Proxy as well.
  2. Define a new client that is enabled for the standard OIDC flow and has client authentication enabled.
  3. Define client scopes that are within the "dedicated" client scope:
-Scope 1:
+   - Scope 1:
- 	Name: username
+     - Name: username
- 	Mapper Type: User Attribute
+     - Mapper Type: User Attribute
- 	User Attribute: username
+     - User Attribute: username
- 	Token Claim Name: preferred_username
+     - Token Claim Name: preferred_username
- 	Claim JSON Type: String
+     - Claim JSON Type: String
- 	Add to ID Token: Enabled
+     - Add to ID Token: Enabled
- 	Add to Access Token: Enabled
+     - Add to Access Token: Enabled
- Scope 2:
+   - Scope 2:
- 	Name: client-group-mapper
+     - Name: client-group-mapper
- 	Mapper Type: Group Membership
+     - Mapper Type: Group Membership
- 	Token Claim Name: clientGroupMapper
+     - Token Claim Name: clientGroupMapper
- 	Add to ID Token: Enabled
+     - Add to ID Token: Enabled
- 	Add to Access Token: Enabled
+     - Add to Access Token: Enabled
- 	Add to userinfo: Enabled
+     - Add to userinfo: Enabled
- Scope 3:
+   - Scope 3:
- 	Name: aud-mapper-client
+     - Name: aud-mapper-client
- 	Mapper Type: Audience
+     - Mapper Type: Audience
- 	Included Client Audience: oauth2-proxy (match it to your client name) Add to ID Token: Disabled
+     - Included Client Audience: oauth2-proxy (match it to your client name)
+     - Add to ID Token: Disabled
- 	Add to Access Token: Enabled
+     - Add to Access Token: Enabled
  4. Disable "Full scope allowed" for the dedicated client scopes.
  5. Define the groups that align with their names to the SECURITY ROLES for OpenNMS.
 For a user this should be ROLE_USER.
 For an administrator, that needs to be both ROLE_ADMIN,ROLE_USER.
-More roles are listed here: Assign User Permissions
+More roles are listed here: https://docs.opennms.com/horizon/30/operation/user-management/security-roles.html
+   - This is just one method for handling group membership and roles.
+You can play with keycloak and the claim it is using for this and get other methods to work that will match your environment.

 ## Setup Oauth2-proxy
 These are the key configuration items needed: